Computing¶

 This page describes:

-Computational resources on the Hoffman2 Cluster
+Computational resources on the Hoffman2 Cluster¶

-Node types
+Node types¶

 A summary of the types of nodes that you will encounter while using the Hoffman2 Cluster and a description of their intended use is given in the Types of nodes on the Hoffman2 Cluster table:

-Upon connecting to the Hoffman2 Cluster via a terminal and SSH at the fully qualified domain name: hoffman2.idre.ucla.edu, or connecting via remote desktop at either of the: nx.hoffman2.idre.ucla.edu or x2go.hoffman2.idre.ucla.edu, you access a login node.
-Login nodes are meant for light-weight tasks such as working on your code and submitting jobs to the scheduler.
-Login nodes are a resource shared by many concurrent users and not intended for heavy-weight tasks.
-Please see Role of the login nodes
+Note Login nodes are meant for light-weight tasks such as editing your code and submitting jobs to the scheduler.
+Login nodes are a resource shared by many concurrent users and are not intended for CPU or memory intensive tasks.
+Please see Role of login nodes.
+Important All CPU and/or memory intensive (as well as GPU) computations need to run on compute nodes accessed via the scheduler. |

-CPU-based compute nodes
+CPU-based compute nodes |

 Most of the nodes on the Hoffman2 Cluster are CPU-based compute nodes.
-These are where your jobs execute and can be accessed interactively via the qrsh command or by batch job execution.
+These are where your jobs execute and can be accessed interactively via the qrsh command or by batch job execution. |

-GPU-based compute nodes
+GPU-based compute nodes |

-A portion of compute nodes on the Hoffman2 Cluster is equipped with one or more GPU cards publicly available on the Hoffman2 Cluster of various types.
+A portion of compute nodes on the Hoffman2 Cluster is equipped with one or more GPU cards available on the Hoffman2 Cluster of various types.
 Please refer to: Role of GPU nodes to see what workload is best suited to run on these nodes.
-Please refer to GPU access to learn how to request an interactive session or a batch job to run on a GPU node.
+Please refer to GPU access to learn how to request an interactive session or a batch job to run on a GPU node. |

 The Hoffman2 Cluster has a number of compute nodes available to the entire UCLA community.
 Additionally, research groups can purchase dedicated compute nodes.
+Users in groups who have contributed nodes to the cluster can access their nodes in a preferential fashion and for extended runtimes or access unused cores across the wider cluster (see: Highp vs shared vs campus jobs).

-Group-owned nodes
+Group-owned nodes¶

 Group-owned nodes, allow users to run jobs (interactive or batch) on their computational resources for an extended runtime (up to fourteen days).
 Moreover, the portion of the jobs submitted to owned-resources, that can be concurrently allocated on them, are guaranteed to start within twenty-four hours from their submission (wait time is typically less).
 Node ownership also allow users in that group to access any currently unused resource owned by a different group for up to a runtime of 24 hours.